Culture of Montenegro

 The culture of Montenegro is as pluralistic and diverse as its history and geographical position would suggest.
 Montenegro's culture has been influenced by the Serbian Empire, the Byzantine Empire, ancient Greece, ancient Rome, Christianity, the Ottoman Empire, the Republic of Venice, the Habsburg monarchy, and Yugoslavia.

 Traditions and customs

 The Slava is exclusive custom of the Serbian Orthodox Church believers, each family has one patron saint that they venerate on their feast day.
 The Serbian Orthodox Church uses the traditional Julian calendar, as per which Christmas Day (December 25) falls currently on January 7 of the Gregorian calendar, thus the Serbs celebrate Christmas on January 7, shared with the Orthodox churches of Jerusalem, Russia, Georgia and the Greek Old Calendarists.
+An example of a Montenegrin tradition consists of newly-weds planting an olive tree on their wedding day as a symbol of marriage.
+This tradition was made into law by King Nikola during his reign.